This is jGRASP version 2.0.5_03. Check https://www.jgrasp.org for the latest version of jGRASP.

 Unzip the distribution file in the directory where you wish to install jGRASP.

-If you are on a Unix system other than Linux or Mac OS X, the first time you attempt to compile or run a program jGRASP will attempt to build the native "wedge" and startup shell programs.
+If you are on a UNIX system other than Linux with LSB or Mac macOS, the first time you attempt to compile or run a program jGRASP will attempt to build the native "wedge" and startup shell programs.
 This may fail due to file permission issues or for other reasons, in which case jGRASP will use a less capable pure Java wedge.
 To build the native parts from the command line, cd to the jGRASP "src" directory.
 Run ./configure and if successful run ./Make.sh .

 Please contact us if this fails for some reason other than a C compiler not being installed or your system not being a UNIX variant.